 4. Geographic limitations

-Renewable energy has more positives than negatives
+Renewable energy has more benefits than drawbacks

 When it comes to renewable energy, the positives outweigh the negatives.
 Transitioning to renewables on a personal, corporate, or governmental level will not only help you save money but also promote a cleaner, healthier environment for the future.